zgsrc/ibjs/README.md

 Login to the [IB Gateway](http://interactivebrokers.github.io) or [IB TWS (Trader Workstation)](https://www.interactivebrokers.com/en/index.php?f=674&ns=T) software.

-* The API and SDK expect to connect to an authenticated user session.
+* The SDK expects to connect to an authenticated user session.
 * The IB software must be configured to accept API connections.
 * The SDK connects over `tcp://localhost:4001` by default.
 * Use [ib-controller](https://github.com/ib-controller/ib-controller/releases) to automate UI interaction if so desired.